Death by Vehicle Lawyer in Raleigh

 Attorney for Death by Vehicle Arrests in Raleigh

 If you were arrested or you think that you could be under investigation for a death by vehicle offense in North Carolina, it is in your best interest to exercise your remain silent until you have legal representation.
-Coolidge Law Firm aggressively defends clients accused of traffic crimes n communities all over Wake County, such as Raleigh, Rolesville, Wendell, Garner, Morrisville, Holly Springs, Fuquay-Varina, and many others.
+Coolidge Law Firm aggressively defends clients accused of traffic crimes n communities all over Raleigh, such as Raleigh, Rolesville, Wendell, Garner, Morrisville, Holly Springs, Fuquay-Varina, and many others.

 David Coolidge is an experienced criminal defense lawyer in Raleigh with more than a decade of experience defending clients charged with these type offenses.
 Attorney Coolidge also understands the particularized circumstances that students must face when charged with these serious offenses.
 Attorney Coolidge has years of experience representing students at local colleges like William Peace University, the University of North Carolina at Chapel Hill (UNC), Shaw University, North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), and Duke University.
 Call today to have our attorney review your case and answer all of your legal questions during a free initial consultation.